Card issuing is a key component within the fintech industry today, but why?

 Any entity that stores, processes or transmits cardholder data must comply with the Payment Card Industry Data Security Standard (PCI DSS).

-Any organisation that doesn’t comply with the latest PCI DSS regulations could not only risk their customer’s financial position, but they will also be liable to a £4,000-81,000 per month fine.
+Any organisation that doesn’t comply with the latest PCI DSS regulations could not only risk their customer’s financial position, but they will also be liable to a fines.

 Tokenisation replaces sensitive card data such as the 16 digit Primary Account Number (PAN) with a digital token which is used by technology such as Apple or Google to make the payment using a device.